 My research is generously funded by the School of English, Communication and Philosophy (ENCAP), Cardiff University and the ENDEAVOUR Scholarships Scheme, Ministry for Education and Employment, Malta.

-Process philosophy, Speculative Philosophy, 20th and 21st century continental philosophy, Feeling, Philosophical Ecology.
+Process philosophy, Speculative Philosophy, 20th and 21st century continental philosophy, Affect Theory, Philosophical Ecology.

 - SE4110 – Philosophy Through Fiction and Film (1st Semester 18/19)